hukkelas/CarND-Advanced-Lane-Lines/writeup.md

 The main pipeline for lane-line finding is located in line 172 - 211 in `src/lane_finding.py`.
 This takes in the original image `img`, together with the warped image `warped`.
 Then I follow the pipeline:

 If there is no previous frame, I fit a new polynomial to the warped image by using a histogram search on the bottomo of the image to find the starting position, then using a sliding window approach to search for the lane line.
-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

-If there is a previous frame I alr
-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
-eady have a fitted polynomial which I can use to simplify my search by looking around this polynomial Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
-with a certain margin.
+If there is a previous frame I already have a fitted polynomial which I can use to simplify my search by looking around this polynomial with a certain margin.

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

-Then by these results I verify tha
-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
-t the lane-lines are correct by confirming that both (1) the curverad of both the lines are wit Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+Then by these results I verify that the lane-lines are correct by confirming that both (1) the curverad of both the lines are within 10% of eachother, and (2) that the lane-lines are not crossing.
+This logic is found in `should_reset`.
-hin 10% of eachother, and (2) that the lane-lines are not crossing.
-This logic is found in `should_res Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
-et`.
-By tracking how many frames in a r
-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
-ow that has been incorrect, I do a hard reset if this count is above 10.
+By tracking how many frames in a row that has been incorrect, I do a hard reset if this count is above 10.
-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

-When I have confirmed that my foun
-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
-d polynomial fits are correct, I track the results and take the mean of the last 20 frames to get a smoothed estimate of the lane lines.
+When I have confirmed that my found polynomial fits are correct, I track the results and take the mean of the last 20 frames to get a smoothed estimate of the lane lines.

 Finally, I map the results on the original image by using the function `map_lane_lines_to_original`.

-![alt text][image5]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
 The radius of curvature is calculated in `measure_curvature` which is in line 260-272 in `lane_finding.py` I compute the left_fit and right_fit in the correct cordinate frame, then find the curvature shown the function  `curvature(...)`.